Matter Coupling of Dirac Matter in the Context of the SYK Model: Non-Gaussian Random Couplings and Bulk Mass Deformations: Introduction

 This observation suggests that even semi-classical gravity must encode some resolution of the information paradox at energy scales below certain thresholds.
 A key insight is that any effective bulk theory with emergent gravitons must necessarily involve non-trivial couplings to matter.
 Understanding the structure and consequences of these couplings is essential for uncovering semi-classical mechanisms that could mitigate or resolve information loss.
 The interplay between graviton dynamics and matter couplings is particularly fertile ground for further investigation, especially within models inspired by SYK \cite{Almheiri:2014cka}. \\

 Modeling bulk matter fields from the boundary CFT remains a significant challenge.
-One promising recent approach introduces random Yukawa-SYK couplings to incorporate scalar fields into the Hamiltonian \cite{Breitenlohner:1982bm,Moitra:2022glw}.
-The tunable parameter controlling the distribution of random couplings offers a systematic approach to handling backreaction effects, enhancing our understanding of scalar dynamics in large-$N$ settings.
+One promising recent approach introduces random Yukawa-SYK couplings to incorporate scalar fields into the Hamiltonian \cite{Breitenlohner:1982bm,Anninos:2020cwo,Moitra:2022glw,Anninos:2022qgy}.
+The tunable parameter controlling the distribution of random couplings offers a systematic approach to handling coupling effects, enhancing our understanding of scalar dynamics in large-$N$ settings.
 Extending this framework to include fermionic matter and employing numerical methods to study the resulting dynamics has proven promising \cite{Lau:2023pot}.
-Furthermore, introducing non-Gaussian random couplings allows for the generation of quartic interactions, enriching the model and opening new avenues for exploring emergent matter-gravity interactions. \\
+Because the 1D fermionic matter coupling corresponds to the degrees of 2D bulk Dirac fermions, we call this fermion matter a Dirac fermion.
+Since the modification term does not correspond to the coupling between the dilaton and matter fields in the large $N$ limit, our matter coupling does not affect the JT background and the SYK's conformal solution under the perturbation context but introduces the detailed modification of the large-$N$ model.
+Furthermore, introducing non-Gaussian random couplings \cite{Peng:2022pfa} allows for the generation of quartic interactions, enriching the model and opening new avenues for exploring emergent matter-gravity interactions. \\

-Building on our previous work \cite{Lau:2023pot}, this paper provides a comprehensive exploration of JT gravity coupled to Dirac matter through the SYK model, introducing some interesting generalizations - such as the introduction of fermion mass and considering non-Gaussian disordered averages - and analyzing their effects.
+Building on our previous work \cite{Lau:2023pot}, this paper provides a comprehensive exploration of JT gravity coupled to Dirac matter through the SYK model, introducing several interesting generalizations—such as the introduction of fermion mass and consideration of non-Gaussian disordered averages—and analyzing their effects.
 In this sense, our work bridges the SYK model's deformation and JT gravity, focusing on fundamental symmetry properties and dynamical features such as time scales.
-Specifically; \begin{itemize} \item We derive the boundary description of JT gravity with Dirac matter backreaction, adjusting the SYK model's deformation to remain consistent with the corresponding gravitational theory.
+Specifically; \begin{itemize} \item We derive the boundary description of JT gravity with Dirac matter coupling, adjusting the SYK model's deformation to remain consistent with the corresponding gravitational theory.

 \item Despite introducing quartic matter couplings, the symmetry of the Hamiltonian remains intact.
 While the adjacent gap ratio reveals that a non-Gaussian disorder distribution impacts spectral statistics, the fundamental symmetry classification is preserved at sufficiently large $N$.
 However, since non-Gaussianity is not suppressed in the large-$N$ limit, the standard symmetry classifications inherited from the Gaussian case become non-trivial and deserve careful reinterpretation.